Surfer12/microarch_lab/labs/lab2/current_files/goose-4.md

 RO
 Explain the 00,01,11,10 used in the diagrams to illustrate a concept?
-I don’t understand how they connect to the truth table values.
+I don't understand how they connect to the truth table values.

 <meta_cognitive_reasoning_framework>